serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 **Primary Key**: _tweet_id_
 **Attributes**: _tweet_, _handle_, _created_at_, _user_id_

 Then, you'll need to use Faker again to mock some fake data.
-(You can find the scripts [here](https://github.com/serverless/serverless-graphql/tree/master/app-backend/rds/seed-data).)

 Set your Lambda in the same VPC as RDS for connectivity, and configure knexfile for database configuration in development and production environment.

+The [serverless-graphql](https://github.com/serverless/serverless-graphql) repo supports connecting to SQLite, MySQL, Aurora, or Postgres using [Knex configurations](http://knexjs.org/) — a powerful query builder for SQL databases and Node.js

 ```yml
 const pg = require('pg');